chef-boneyard/chef-web-docs-2016/chef_master/source/install_compliance.rst

 The |chef compliance| has the following prerequisites:

 * An x86_64 compatible system architecture; |redhat enterprise linux| and |centos| may require updates prior to installation
-* A resolvable hostname that is specified using a FQDN or an IP address
+* A resolvable hostname that is specified using a |fqdn| or an IP address
 * A connection to |ntp| to prevent clock drift
 * Optional.
 A local user account under which services will run, a local user account for |postgresql|, and a group account under which services will run.
-See http://docs.chef.io/install_server_pre.html#uids-and-gids for more information.
+See http://docs.chef.io/install_server_pre.html#uids-and-gids for more information

 The following prerequisites apply to every installation of the |chef compliance|.